Skip to content

 • Documents the evidence professionally

-• Provides an independent fault assessment and a scene sketch
+• Provides a technical opinion and a scene sketch

-Because the fault opinion comes from a qualified expert rather than from the drivers negotiating between themselves, an uncooperative or disagreeing other driver carries far less weight against you.
+Because the technical opinion comes from a qualified and impartial expert rather than from the drivers negotiating between themselves, an uncooperative or disagreeing other driver is not the only basis for the file.
 The report stands on the adjuster’s professional findings.

 What to do at the scene if the other driver won’t cooperate